Lazyice1172/OOP2_Assignment/README.md

 # How the Audio Works

-This audio file is automated and will add 5 different patterns in 30 second intervals.
+This program is automated and will load 5 different patterns one by one in 30 second intervals.
+These animated patterns will then loop for the duration of the song.

 # How the Functions Operate